iitanmay/iitanmay.com/_pages/research.md

         </div>

         <p>
           A key focus of my work was to characterize the statistical behavior and entrainment dynamics of air curtain flows.
-I conducted time-resolved particle image velocimetry (PIV) measurements and supported them with high-fidelity LES data to obtain an ensemble of flow dynamics at various operating conditions.
-Our results revealed that when a lateral density stratification is imposed on an impinging line fountains, it enhances the fluid entrainment by up to 20% as compared to uniform environments.
-This increase is driven by the the lateral forcing which modifies the volume flux along the trajectory of the fountain.
+I conducted time-resolved Particle Image Velocimetry (PIV) measurements and supported them with high-fidelity Large Eddy Simulation (LES) data to obtain an ensemble of flow dynamics at various operating conditions.
+Our results revealed that when a lateral density stratification is imposed on an impinging line fountain, it enhances the fluid entrainment by up to 20% compared to uniform environments.
+This increase is driven by the lateral forcing, which modifies the volume flux along the trajectory of the fountain.
         </p>

       </div>